-- The protocol translator does not change the source address it uses for syslog messages after the address is no longer valid.
+- The server does not change the source address it uses for syslog messages after the address is no longer valid.
 The correct behavior is for a new address to be selected.
-A workaround is to reload the protocol translator after a reconfiguration that has invalidated the address the protocol translator was using to source syslog messages.
-[CSCdi04906] - If a user connected via Telnet to a protocol translator leaves the show process display at the --more-- prompt, and the virtual terminal session idle timer expires, a system reload can occur.
-[CSCdi05633] - The get_pak_size string is missing support for huge buffers.
+A workaround is to reload the server after a reconfiguration that has invalidated the address the server was using to source syslog messages.
+[CSCdi04906] - If a user connected via Telnet to a server leaves the show process display at the --more-- prompt, and the virtual terminal session idle timer expires, a system reload can occur.
+[CSCdi05633] - The get\pak\size string is missing support for huge buffers.
 There is no further information available concerning this problem.
 [CSCdi07091] - Configuring a location string longer than 69 characters can cause the system to reload.
 After configuring, the system prints out a message displaying where the system was configured from and gives the location.
 If the location is greater than 69 characters in length, it can cause a system reload.
 The correct behavior would be to truncate the location string.
 This will be implemented in a future release.
 [CSCdi07834]

 - Under rare conditions, it is possible for a race in the code for the show ip arp command to result in system reloads.
 This command should be used with care.
 [CSCdi02706] - Keepalives will not bring back an Ethernet interface that is down (transceiver cable disconnected, cable unterminated, and so on) on a CSC/4 processor with an Ethernet MCI.
 For an Ethernet with keepalives enabled, a keepalive packet is sent every keepalive interval.
 In this scenario, if a user disconnects the transceiver cable to the Ethernet, and three keepalives were sent but not received, "line protocol" would go down, and the interface would be unusable, as expected.
 If the user then reconnects the transceiver cable, the correct behavior would be for the keepalives to bring the interface back up within the keepalive period.
 This does not happen with the CSC/4 processor.
-The interface remains down despite attempts to lengthen the keepalive period, generate more keepalives, or attempt to clear the Ethernet interface with the clear interface command.
-The workaround is to toggle the keepalives for that particular ethernet interface using the no keepalive command followed by the keepalive n command.
-[CSCdi05172]
+The interface remains down despite attempts to lengthen the keepalive period, generate more keepalives, or attempt to clear the ethernet interface with the clear interface command.
+The work-around is to toggle the keepalives for that particular Ethernet interface using the no keepalive command followed by the keepalive n command.
 Note: The only action that is required for the interface to come back up is to turn off keepalives.
 Turning them back on is optional, but doing this will correctly turn off "line protocol" if the line goes down in the future.
+[CSCdi05172]

-■ The protocol translator will reload if the interface subcommand bandwidth is set to zero.
-[CSCdi05964]

-- The protocol translator has problems netbooting when there are multiple paths to the remote TFTP server.
-[CSCdi06088] - When there is a single fiber break or the neighbor station sends constant halt line state (HLS), system CPU utilization will reach 100 percent.
-[CSCdi07682]
+- The server will reload if the interface subcommand bandwidth is set to zero.
+[CSCdi05964] - The server has problems netbooting when there are multiple paths to the remote TFTP server.
+[CSCdi06088]